botaojia/simplex/README.md

 ![image](https://github.com/botaojia/simplex/blob/master/flowchart.png)

 # Compilation and Execution
-All above results can be achieved by downloading the project, then in linux, executing [make](https://github.com/botaojia/simplex/blob/master/makefile), and then run the generated two executables spectrum_nlsq_fit, demo.
+All above numerical results can be achieved by downloading the project, then in linux, executing [make](https://github.com/botaojia/simplex/blob/master/makefile), and then run the generated two executables spectrum_nlsq_fit, demo.

 [1]Nelder, J.A., and Mead, R. 1965, "A simplex Method for Function Minimization", Computer Journal, Vol. 7, pp. 308-313.